LIST-Geoinformatika/foss4g_2023/README.md

 3. Consistent design language: Web GIS applications often involve multiple components, maps, and data visualizations.
 Tailwind CSS's utility classes ensure a consistent design language throughout the application.
 This uniformity enhances the user experience and makes it easier for developers to maintain a coherent visual style across various GIS elements.

 4. Responsive design: Web GIS applications need to adapt to different screen sizes and devices.
 Tailwind CSS provides responsive utilities that allow for straightforward handling of different breakpoints and screen orientations.
-With responsive classes like sm, md, lg, developers can easily create layouts that respond to different screen sizes, ensuring a seamless experience across devices.
+With responsive classes like `sm`, `md`, `lg`, developers can easily create layouts that respond to different screen sizes, ensuring a seamless experience across devices.

 5. Efficiency and performance: Tailwind CSS follows a utility-first approach, which means only the required styles are included in the final CSS output.
 This approach eliminates unnecessary bloat and reduces the overall file size of the CSS, resulting in faster load times and improved performance for web GIS applications.